granthale/granthale.com2/data/musings/taiwan.md

 - Some parts are much more run down than Japan and most of the US.
 Many buildings look pretty old.
 - So many billboards of politicians running for office or attractive women.
 Not much else.
 - Super, super humid.
 I got used to sweating constantly.
+- Temples were incredibly colorful and had as much as possible packed into as little space as possible.
+It was overwhelming and a little disconcerting.

 #### Transportation